lalithpolepeddi/learning-flask/README.md

 # Learning Flask

 This is a sample application for the Learning Flask course by Packt Publishing.
+Check out the [live app here](http://tranquil-ridge-5048.herokuapp.com/).

 ## Cloning the repo